SKIL PWR CORE 40 Brushless 40V 20-Inch Self-Propelled Mower Kit, Includes 6.0Ah Battery and Auto PWR JUMP Charger - SM4910C-11 Review

 Quick Verdict

-The SKIL PWR CORE 40 wins overall for most buyers thanks to its self-propelled drive, larger cutting deck, and superior battery system, but the Greenworks 40V is the better value for budget-conscious owners of small, flat lawns.
+The SKIL SM4910C-11 wins overall for most buyers due to its superior self-propelled drive, larger cutting deck, and included high-capacity battery, making it a better value for medium to large lawns despite the higher price.

 Side-by-Side Comparison